By Collin Stewart, originally published on Predictable Revenue

 So…what should we be doing in return?
 How should we as salespeople engage our prospects?

-According to Sheppard, true engagement begins with simple messaging entirely focused on learning about the business problems they are experiencing, and then sharing how you’ve helped similar people with similar issues.
+True engagement begins with simple messaging entirely focused on learning about the business problems they are experiencing, and then sharing how you’ve helped similar people with similar issues.